thisisrandy/catan-randomizer/README.md

 ## Uh, ports?
 Don't you mean harbors?

-You may have noticed that the word "port" is used pervasively in the code to refer to what the Catan manuals call "harbors."
+You may have noticed that the word "port" is used pervasively to refer to what the Catan manuals call "harbors."
 I didn't do this on purpose, but once I realized my mistake, I also realized it was actually a correction.
 [Here](http://www.differencebetween.net/language/difference-between-port-and-harbor/)
 are some appropriate definitions: